pedrocriado/NES-EMULATOR/README.md

 - Controller 1 (keyboard) supported
 - iNES/NES 2.0 headers parsed
 - Mappers: NROM (0), MMC1 (1) UxROM (2), CNROM (3) implemented.
+- Nes file select
-- Windows native File → Open ROM menu
+  - Windows: File → Open ROM menu
+  - Linux: ctrl + o

 Limitations:

 - Audio (APU) not implemented yet
 - Only 1 controller mapped; JOY2 is disabled
 - Mapper coverage is limited (MMC3/5 not yet implemented)
-- Non‑Windows builds do not have a native file dialog (use CLI)
+- Mac file select has not been implemented
 - F1 Race (It seems it is a game that breaks on alot on many Emulators)

 ## Build